-San Diego Diocesan Charitable Trust for Retired and Disabled Priests - This trust was started with an initial \$10 million dollar campaign and now has a balance of over \$17.4 million.
+San Diego Diocesan Charitable Trust for Retired and Disabled Priests - This trust was started with an initial \$10 million dollar campaign and now has a balance of over \$18.0 million.
 The income from this trust can be used to support the Diocese of San Diego's priest pension responsibilities and post-retirement benefits.
-Management believes the funds in the trust would offset the present value of the priest pension obligations at June 30, 2017.
+Management believes the funds in the trust would offset a portion of the present value of the priest pension obligations and other post-retirement benefit obligations at June 30, 2018.
 These funds in the trust are considered part of the Multiple Employer pensions and are not reported as assets in the accompanying financial statements.

-The Pension Plan and Pension Trust for the Priests of the Dioceses of San Diego and San Bernardino - As of June 30, 2017, the date of the latest actuarial report, the defined benefit pension program for priests had a market value of \$24.5 million (\$14.5 million pertains to the San Diego Diocese).
-An actuarial present value of accumulated benefits of \$42.2 million (\$26.7 million pertains to the San Diego Diocese), resulted in a net liability of \$17.7 million (\$12.2 million pertains to the San Diego Diocese).
+The Pension Plan and Pension Trust for the Priests of the Dioceses of San Diego and San Bernardino - As of June 30, 2018, the date of the latest actuarial report, the defined benefit pension program for priests had a market value of \$25.9 million (\$15.4 million pertains to the San Diego Diocese).
+An actuarial present value of accumulated benefits of \$41.6 million (\$25.9 million pertains to the San Diego Diocese), resulted in a net liability of \$15.7 million (\$10.5 million pertains to the San Diego Diocese).
 Under accounting guidance for multiple employer pension plans, this obligation is not reported as a liability in these financial statements.
 Priests working for the Administrative Office account for 9 percent of the participants in this plan.
 The obligation for the remaining participants under the multiple-employer plan continues to be the proportionate responsibility of each diocesan entity.